Project Info

 Only 7-8% of the forested area in the Garo Hills is under the control of the Meghalaya Forest Department; the remaining area is owned by local communities under the management and jurisdiction of the Garo Hills Autonomous District Council (GHADC).

-Wildlife Trust of India (WTI) and World Land Trust (WLT), in partnership with the GHADC and the state forest department, have been working with these communities for over a decade now.
+Wildlife Trust of India (WTI) with the support of World Land Trust (WLT), HCL Foundation and Dr. Reddy’s Laboratories in partnership with the GHADC and the state forest department, have been working with these communities for almost two decades now.
 Our overarching aim is to connect the fragmented forest patches located between the West Garo Hills and Nokrek National Park, with a view to establishing an unbroken wilderness link with Balpakram National Park.
 This network of forest patches forms the backbone of the region’s biodiversity and has been designated the Garo Green Spine.

 STRATEGY

-Run through our Wild Lands division, the Garo Green Spine Conservation project aims to protect the canopies, corridors and catchments of the Garo Green Spine.
-The idea is to increase the total area under conservation by: (a) legally notifying larger lands for wildlife conservation, (b) restoring jhummed fallow lands, (c) sensitising local communities about the importance and benefits of wildlife conservation through campaigns, (d) optimising social and biodiversity benefits by strengthening livelihood and employment opportunities, (e) reducing the people’s dependency on forests through the use of fuel efficient stoves on a pilot basis to reduce fuel wood extraction, and (f) sharing experiences, learnings and success models with the public through workshops and meetings.
+As part of the Wild Lands division, the Garo Green Spine Conservation project aims to protect the canopies, corridors and catchments of the Garo Green Spine.
+The idea is to increase the total area under conservation by: (a) legally notifying larger lands for wildlife conservation as Village Reserve Forests (VRF), (b) restoring jhummed fallow lands, (c) sensitising local communities about the importance and benefits of wildlife conservation through campaigns, (d) optimising social and biodiversity benefits by strengthening livelihood and employment opportunities, (e) reducing people’s dependency on forests through the use of fuel efficient stoves on a pilot basis to reduce fuel wood extraction, and (f) sharing experiences, learnings and success models with the public through workshops and meetings.

 Activities are currently executed across two areas: Project Area and Project Zone.
-The Project Area consists of the main forested areas to be conserved (the Garo Green Spine), including areas that have potential to be conserved through their being notified as Village Reserve Forests (VRFs).
+The Project Area consists of the main forested areas to be conserved (the Garo Green Spine), including areas that have potential to be conserved through their being notified as VRFs.
 The Project Zone comprises the villages and other areas to be addressed through green livelihoods and community welfare activities.

 The project is also involved in addressing a wider range of aspects including recognising a key VRF in the Garo hills as a ‘Citrus gene pool’, development and intensification of horticultural activities in the area, supporting the preservation of traditional Garo culture, and leveraging the meaningful participation of women in all phases and activities.